yijunx/casbin-multitenant/README.md

     - view, can perform actions like get
     - admin, can perform actions like share/get
 - The setup of casbin can tell from `app/casbin/model.conf`
 - This app works statelessly.
-Everytime a service function is triggered, a new casbin enforcer will need to load policies.
+Everytime a service function is triggered, the casbin enforcer reloads policies.
+- When the service sees an admin user, it wont go through the normal casbin, but allow him to access all resources in his domain, just check his action only.

 ### To finish as a full flask app